 So there you have it!
 You’ve done a paper LBO and if you practice a few problem sets, you’ll get the handle of it.
 Below are some practice problem sets for the curious minds.

 Problem Set 1 (Standard): The company has a Year 0 revenue of $500, growing at a rate of 10% every year.
 EBITDA margin is 20% in Year 0 and remains constant throughout the holding period.
 We’re buying it at the end of Year 0 at 10x LTM EBITDA multiple.
 We’re financing it with 4x of bank debt @ 5% and an additional 2x of bond @ 10%.
 Assume $20 of D&A in Year 0, growing by $5 every year.
-CapEx = D&A. Fixed working capital needs of $10 every year.
+CapEx = D&A. Fixed working capital changes of $10 every year.
 40% tax rate.
 Exit at the end of Year 5 with the same multiple as at entry.

 Problem Set 2 (Advanced): The company is a retailer with 20 stores and has a Year 0 revenue of $5,000.
 Every year, the retailer opens 5 new stores.
 Opening each new store will require $20 in growth capital expenditures but will add $150 in sales in the first year of operation.
 Each new stores built after Year 0 grow revenue by $10 every year after the first year.
 The existing 20 stores’ cumulative revenue grows by a total of $250 every year.
 All new and existing stores has an EBITDA margin of 20% and need maintenance capex of $3 / store every year.
 Each store has a D&A of $5.